 2. They contain nicotine, a highly addictive drug with known health risks.

 Using nicotine, regardless of how it is delivered, increases the risk of addiction.
-Nicotine addiction is notoriously difficult to reverse, and addiction to e-cigarettes can lead to using other nicotine products, including smoked cigarettes, as well as alcohol and other drugs.
+Nicotine addiction is notoriously difficult to reverse, and use of e-cigarettes frequently leads to use of other nicotine products, including smoked cigarettes, as well as alcohol and other drugs.

-3. Using e-cigarettes and other vaping devices is not a proven method for quitting smoking.
+3. Using e-cigarettes and other vaping products is not a proven method for quitting smoking.

-E-cigarettes and other vaping devices would be a preferred alternative to traditional cigarettes, when used exclusively as a replacement and only among smokers who have been unable to quit smoking using proven, medically approved methods.
-However, there is little conclusive evidence that they reliably reduce cigarette smoking or lead to smoking cessation.
+E-cigarettes and other vaping devices would be a preferred alternative to traditional cigarettes when used exclusively as a replacement and only among smokers who have been unable to quit smoking using proven, medically approved methods.
+However, there is little evidence that they reliably reduce cigarette smoking or lead to smoking cessation.
 In fact, the nicotine contained in e-cigarettes and other vaping products may actually perpetuate addiction, in some cases making it even harder to quit smoking.

 4. E-cigarettes and other vaping devices are not used exclusively by people trying to quit smoking.